gaganmaheshwari/blog-webjeda/_posts/2016-05-27-jekyll-collections.md

 ---
-title: What is Jekyll Collection and how to use it?
+title: What is a Jekyll Collection and how to use it?
 desc: Jekyll collections is a set of items which cannot be grouped into a post or page.
 For example, a collection of stamps, books, cakes etc. It is very easy to create and organize multiple collections on a Jekyll blog.
 keywords:
 author: sharathdt